13 Best Waterfalls in Idaho

-Idaho is a state with dramatic mountains, wild rivers, and enough adventure for a lifetime of wanderlust.
+Idaho has dramatic mountains, wild rivers, and enough adventure for a lifetime of wanderlust.
 It should come as no surprise that Idaho also has some magnificent waterfalls.

 Waterfalls in Idaho flow particularly strong in the southern part of the state.
-The Snake River infuses Southern Idaho with several plunging attractions, from Boise to the Wyoming border.
-Places like Thousand Springs State Park, and cities such as Twin Falls, highlight these grand displays of gravity.
+The Snake River infuses southern Idaho with several plunging attractions from Boise to the Wyoming border.
+Places like Thousand Springs State Park and cities like Twin Falls highlight these grand displays of gravity.

 The Idaho Panhandle is also home to excellent waterfalls.
 Cascading into beautiful mountain pools, these northern waterfalls are surrounded by nature.
 The lush forest that covers the Panhandle offers an abundance of other activities, like boating and fishing.

-Some waterfalls in Idaho require a hike, while others you can park nearby.
+Some waterfalls in Idaho require hopping on a hiking trail, while others you can park nearby.
 As a good general rule, spring is the best time to catch waterfalls at their fullest.

 Find your next day trip with our list of the best waterfalls in Idaho.